-Brownell Talbot School was founded by the Rt.
+Brownell Talbot College Preparatory School was founded by the Rt.
 Rev. Joseph Cruickshank Talbot, D.D., then the Episcopal Bishop of the Northwest.
 Bishop Talbot's decision was inspired by his desire to bring cultural and educational opportunities to the daughters of the pioneers, while sparing them the long journey to eastern boarding schools.

 As a girls’ boarding school, Brownell Talbot was originally named Brownell Hall.
 Bishop Talbot named the school for the Presiding Bishop of Connecticut, Thomas Church Brownell, whose parish provided a large portion of the funds needed to purchase the school’s first home, at what is now 24th Street and Grand Avenue.

 Brownell Hall held the first commencement exercise in the State of Nebraska when it conferred diplomas upon Nebraska’s first high school graduates.